avwsolutions/opensearch-security-analytics-material/README.md

 Prereqs:
 - Ensure you have a *project* available on Google Cloud to use.
-- Ensure that you have enabled the Kubernetes API (for GKE) on Google Cloud.
+- Ensure that you have enabled the Kubernetes Engine API (for GKE) on Google Cloud.
 - Optionally change the deployment region and zone in the *provider.tf*.

 ```